nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 The goal of this research is to leverage automatic question-answer generation to develop an integrated system where teachers can collaborate with AI to create and customize interactive reading resources with question-answering functions for their students from kindergarten through second grade.
 Throughout this project, students will have a chance to 1) develop innovative AI models that expand the state-of-the-art NLP techniques (e.g., BERT, GPT) for automatically generating question-answer pairs for reading materials and customizing the training to meet the unique requirements of an educational context; and 2) building a dialog system with graphical user interfaces that is able to a) ask children a question, b) provide tailored feedback and explanation to children’s response, and/or c) rephrase the original question (usually open-ended) to a multiple-choice question as a way of scaffolding if the children do not answer the original question or answer it incorrectly.

 ## Week 4

 **Tues Jan 31: Brainstorm and Lit Review**
+Group Meeting:
+1. Went over assignment from mentors where we experimented with a Stable Diffusion model.
+Our goal was to give it a detailed prompt that would give us a New Year greeting card with a bunny on it.
+2. Discussed our opinions on writing a short paper for a deadline coming up in a month.
+The paper would most likely be a proposal of an idea or implementation that we have in mind.
+We will need to ask our mentors and advisor about this.

 Obstacles:
 1. When running program (2), my program still runs out of RAM.
 I have figured out that it crashes while loading the fine-tuned BARG model since it isn't loading it into the GPU memory.